QodotPlugin/qodotplugin.github.io/docs/entities.md

 We still need to update the Trenchbroom game config to include our new entity definitions.
 Later we'll make sure the QodotMap node catches wind of the new entity definitions.

+## Adding required Entity Definitions to your FGD

+Before trying to consider your FGD complete, you may want to include worldspawn layer and group functionality in your FGD.
+These are kept as classes in Qodot.fgd, and are recommended to copy-over into all custom FGDs.

+These entities are:

+- worldspawn_solid
+- worldspawn_base
+- group_solid

+You can expect them to work out of the box and not require changing, so they can be left in the `/addons/qodot` folder and updated as needed.

 ## Adding FGDs to your Trenchbroom game config
 Open the `config_folder.tres` resource and add a new item to the _Fgd Files_ array.
 Add the FGD you made by dragging and dropping, or by using the folder selection button.